ag2816/TorontoWalks/README.md

 - TorontoWalks will gather points of interest from various open source listings of Toronto historical buildings, historical plaques, public art etc and store those in a database.
 - Will use GeoCoder api to apply lat/long coordinates to all POI (Points of Interest)
+- Project-related blog entries:
-- A blog entry on how I used SQLAlchemy ORM to set up the database can be found here: https://medium.com/dataexplorations/sqlalchemy-orm-a-more-pythonic-way-of-interacting-with-your-database-935b57fd2d4d
+  - how I used SQLAlchemy ORM to set up the database can be found here: https://medium.com/dataexplorations/sqlalchemy-orm-a-more-pythonic-way-of-interacting-with-your-database-935b57fd2d4d
+  - How to match up lat/long with specific neighbourhoods defined in a shape file: https://medium.com/dataexplorations/working-with-open-data-shape-files-using-geopandas-how-to-match-up-your-data-with-the-areas-9377471e49f2
+  - How to create choropleth maps in Altair: https://medium.com/dataexplorations/creating-choropleth-maps-in-altair-eeb7085779a1